pmcharrison/psynet-mirror/docs/timeline.rst

     timeline = Timeline(intro, test)

-Here we used the :func:`dlgr_utils.timeline.join` function to join two test elements into a list.
-When its arguments are all test elements, the ``join`` function behaves like a Python list constructor;
+Here we used the :func:`dlgr_utils.timeline.join` function to join two events into a list.
+When its arguments are all events, the ``join`` function behaves like a Python list constructor;
-when the arguments also include lists of test elements, the ``join`` function merges these lists.
-This makes it handy for combining timeline logic, where different bits of logic often correspond either to test elements or lists of test elements.
+when the arguments also include lists of events, the ``join`` function merges these lists.
+This makes it handy for combining timeline logic, where different bits of logic often correspond either to events or lists of events.